Fieldguide/pipeline/README.md

 **Stages** are the independent steps in the process chain.
 They are processed synchronously (one at a time, in order) until the end of the chain is reached.

+As of version `0.1.0` stages can be one of two types
+* PipelineStage
+* PipelineStageWithRollback

+`PipelineStageWithRollback` adds the ability for the user to define a `rollback` function, which should undo changes made by the `execute` function.

+The pipeline can support processing a collection of stages of either type.

 ### Stage Arguments

 The following arguments are provided to a stage when it is executed: